Larry Taylor: Death

-Larry Taylor died at his home in Lake Balboa, Los Angeles on 19 August 2019 at the age of 77 after a 12-year long battle with cancer.
+Larry Taylor died at his home in Lake Balboa, Los Angeles on August 19, 2019 at the age of 77 after twelve years of cancer treatment.
 He was survived by his wife Andrea and their three children.

 Tom Waits remembered Taylor by writing on his website:

 Everything that Larry was... knowing, hilarious, obstinate, short fused, direct and unflinching in his complaints and opinions... is there in the dig-into-it rhythms of his playing.
 We fought.
 I can't tell you how many times he threw the bass down in disgust, proclaiming, "I am not feeling it.
 I can't play this shit", only to be coaxed back into the song and not only playing it, but helping to define it.
 When you heard him say, "yeah, this is the real shit", you felt a perverse sense of pride and satisfaction.
 We will miss you Larry, and we love you.
 Tom, Kathleen and family.